CJZbeastmode/DappInsurance/README.md

 !!!: THIS APP IS CURRENTLY ONLY AVAILABLE ON KOVAN NETWORK FOR TESTING PURPOSES SOLELY!

-This repository contains the react app "DappInsurance", which is a decentralized insurance system that enables users to purchase insurance for their Ethereum wallet (address).
+This repository contains the react app "DappInsurance", which is a decentralized insurance system that enables users to purchase insurance for their Ethereum wallet (address).<br />
 ![alt text](/README_img/homepage.png)